DIYbiosphere/sphere/docs/help/workflow.md

 - It has several sub-tasks
 - It relates to other issues of a similar theme of work

-Issues should be maintained as modular as possible to encourage contributions.
+{% include _notices/tip.html title="Keep issues simple" text="Making issues as modular as possible encourages contributors to take it on." %}

 ## Milestones
-Milestones act as container for issues or as events, or achievement goals.
-This is useful for associating issues with specific features or project phases.
-Milestones are groups of issues that correspond to a project, feature, or time period.
-Like Beta Launch, October, Sprint, Redesign.
+Milestones are used for issues to act as containers, events, or achievement goals.
+This is useful for associating issues with specific features or project phases, or time periods.
 Milestones are used to track the progress of similar issues and pull requests as they're opened and closed over time.
 At a glance, you can easily see the progress of work in a milestone's lifetime.

 ## Boards
 Boards is a feature by ZenHub and is accesible as a tab.
-With boards, issues are classified along a development timeline as follows:
+With boards, tickets are classified along a development pipeline as follows:

-- New issues: where uncategorised issues go
+- **New issues**: where uncategorised issues go
-- Discuss: are issues that should encourage contribut
+- **Discuss**: are issues that should encourage contribut
-- Future: are issues that would like to get address
+- **Future**: are issues that would like to get address
-- To Do:
+- **To Do**:
-- In Progress:
+- **In Progress**:
-- Done:
+- **Done**:
-- Closed:
+- **Closed**:

 ## Assignment